How to Locate and Delete Accounts Linked to Your Email Address

 “Ten or fifteen.
 Maybe twenty.”

 That sounds reasonable.
-It just isn't accurate.
+It just is not accurate.

 • A shopping site you used once.